tldr-pages/tldr/pages/common/gnomon.md

 `{{npm test}} | gnomon --type=absolute`

-- Use a 0.5 second high threshold for the elapsed time; exceeding which the timestamp will be colored bright red:
+- Use a high threshold of 0.5 seconds, exceeding which the timestamp will be colored bright red:

 `{{npm test}} | gnomon --high 0.5`